Testing the regularity of a smooth signal: Introduction

 Let us first recall the results obtained in signal detection where one wishes to test

 As in any testing problem, in order to obtain a uniformly consistent test, the model has to be restricted such that the elements in $H_0$ are not too close to the ones in $H_1$.
-This explains the presence of the separation by $\rho_n$. \cite{ingster1987minimax, ingster1993asymptotically, spokoiny1996adaptive, ingster2002nonparametric} prove that the minimal order of $\rho_n$ that enables the existence of a consistent test in the above problem is
+This explains the presence of the separation by $\rho_n$.
+Ingster \cite {ingster1987minimax,ingster1993asymptotically}, Spokoiny \cite {spokoiny1996adaptive} and Ingster and Suslina \cite{ingster2002nonparametric} prove that the minimal order of $\rho_n$ that enables the existence of a consistent test in the above problem is

-For $\rho_n$ of this order, the authors also build a consistent test for the testing problem~\eqref{test2}.
-They prove that the testing problem is equivalent to testing whether the sum of the squares of the means of independent (or close to independent) sub-Gaussian random variables is null or not, and the usual $\chi_2-$test theory applies.
+For $\rho_n$ of this order, the authors also build a consistent test for the testing problem \eqref{test2}.
+They prove that the testing problem is equivalent to testing whether the sum of the squares of the means of independent (or close to independent) sub-Gaussian random variables is null or not, and the usual $\chi_2$-test theory applies.
 The size $\rho_n$ of the separation area is related to the minimax rate of estimation of the $L_2$ norm of $f$ under the alternative hypothesis.
 A question that arises is how the results change when the null hypothesis is a composite hypothesis, in our case an infinite dimensional Sobolev-type ball.